 In addition, because gene drive technology requires new ways to evaluate and regulate their potential and risks that differ from those put in place for other genetic modification technologies, the Wyss Institute and its leading gene drive researchers have engaged in a public discussion to help pave the way for these investigational tools and measures and to help define the essential ethical standards.

-The gene drive project initiated at the Wyss Institute is currently being continued by Kevin Esvelt at the Massachusetts Institute of Technology.
+The environmental gene drive project initiated at the Wyss Institute is currently being continued by Kevin Esvelt at the Massachusetts Institute of Technology.
+Gene drives as tools to investigate drug resistance exhibited by pathogenic fungi such as C. albicans are further exploited and developed at the Wyss Institute.